dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

 Result of create index is attached blow.
 ![Create elasticsearch index](/images/posts/similar-document-search-with-elasticsearch/create-index.png#center)

 ### Store date in Field
 We have already created the index with `review` field.
-Now in the `apple-review-index` we have `review` field.
+Now, in `apple-review-index` Elasticsearch index, we have `review` text field.
 In `apple-review-index` I will be storing below 7 reviews.

 ```
 "Love apple AirPods, the sound and quality are amazing as always with Apple"